Listeria, 75 year old dies in Campobasso hospitalized in intensive care: he would have consumed ricotta-breakinglatest.news-Breaking Latest News

 How is listeria taken?

-The bacterium present in soil, water and vegetation is transmitted to humans via food, with the consumption of poorly stored and raw food.
+The bacterium present in soil, water and vegetation is transmitted to humans via food, with the consumption of food that is badly stored and eaten raw.
 In particular, it can be found in milk, vegetables, soft cheeses, undercooked meats or slightly seasoned sausages.

 What are the symptoms of listeriosis?